Vic-Ler/tft/README.md

 - The dashboard **works best on desktop** and is **not fully optimized for mobile layouts**.
 - The data fetched is **correct**, but some statistics (like win rates) can be **less meaningful** if only a small number of matches are available.
+- **Lib folder is needed** to display the dashboard correctly.
+It is usually generated automatically upon rendering the HTML file.